QARANC.co.uk Find Extra Work

 Sidney Herbert

 Royal Herbert Hospital The two storey Royal Herbert Hospital was built by the authority of Sidney Herbert the 1st Baron Herbert of Lea.
 Sidney Herbert was responsible for sending Florence Nightingale to the Crimea and led the War Office reforms after this campaign.
 He was particularly interested in health care and reducing military mortality rates from diseases and ill treated war wounds.
 There is a statue of him at Waterloo Place in London.
-The building work of the hospital cost £209,139 and the land purchase was £6,394.
+The building work cost £209,139 and the land purchase was £6,394.

 Captain Douglas Galton